 Geocode services support a wide range of applications, from business and customer management, to shipping and distribution to getting directions to where you need to go.
 Geocoding allows you to find and display addresses on a map and see how they relate to surrounding features.
 Sometimes you can see relationships by reviewing the map; other times, use spatial analysis tools to reveal information that can't be easily seen.

 While there are many commercially available geocode services, these may not meet your organization's needs for several reasons: the address information is not up-to-date, your address formatting is different, or you want people to find address locations by the local or common name of a feature (for example, The White House).
 All these situations call for a specialized geocoding solution.
 By investing the time to build your own geocode service, you can ensure that your geocoding needs are met.

-To make your geocode service available to clients, create an address locator in ArcGIS Desktop and publish it as a geocode service to ArcGIS Server.
+To make your geocode service available to clients, create an address locator in ArcGIS for Desktop and publish it as a geocode service to ArcGIS Server.
 Once you have published the service, create a client application that uses the geocode service to display address locations on a map.

 Creating the address locator

 All geocode services begin as an address locator.
 The address locator is the main tool for geocoding in ArcGIS and contains all the necessary data to perform address matching.
-You can use ArcCatalog, the Catalog window in ArcGIS Desktop, or the Create Address Locator geoprocessing tool to create an address locator.
+You can use ArcCatalog, the Catalog window in ArcGIS for Desktop, or the Create Address Locator geoprocessing tool to create an address locator.
 For step-by-step instructions, refer to Creating an address locator in the ArcGIS Help.

 Composite locators that combine many locators into one, can also be published to ArcGIS Server.
 Composite locators must be copied to the server.
-If the participating locators are stored in a folder that is registered with the server, only the composite locator, not the participating locators, will be copied to the server.
+If the participating locators are stored in a folder or geodatabase that is registered with the server, only the composite locator, not the participating locators, will be copied to the server.

 For more information about composite locators, see Creating a composite address locator.